Heli Glacier Trek Tour Itinerary:

 The approximate maximum height is 6’3”.

-Ultimately it is up to the guide’s discretion and comfort level of the guest if our kayaks will work for a kayak trip.
+Ultimately it is up to the guide’s discretion and the comfort level of the guest if our kayaks will work for a kayak trip.
 Guests with large foot sizes and guests that don’t like to sit for up to 1-hour in a touring (sit-inside) kayak may also have difficulty fitting and/or being comfortable in kayaks.
 Thankfully, we can provide the same lake tour in a Raft for guests that don’t meet height/weight limits and/or don’t feel comfortable in kayaks.
 Please let us know ASAP if you think you may opt for a Raft instead of a Kayak for this trip.
 If you are close to the maximum size considerations, please be advised that we can not guarantee that a kayak trip will work until in the field, and any guide decisions are ultimately made with your safety being the utmost priority.

 Alpine Air Helicopter Charter Weight Policy Information: The max weight limit for a helicopter seat is 290 lbs.
 If a guest does not meet this weight seat limit and the Helicopter company is unable to fly, the Helicopter charter cost for the trip will still be incurred by the guest.
 If an R66 Helicopter is utilized for a guest or guests in which the total guest weight + a guide is unable to stay below 600 lbs (total maximum weight limit for an R44), there will also be an additional charge of $200 for the party to cover the cost of the more expensive R66 Helicopter Charter.

 Chugach Adventures’ GLACIER TREK Screening & Preparedness Information: